mariusor/brutalinks/README.md

 This project represents a new attempt at the social link aggregator service.
 It is modelled after (old)Reddit, HackerNews, and Lobste.rs trying to combine the good parts of these services while mapping them on the foundation of an [ActivityPub](https://www.w3.org/TR/activitypub) generic service.

 Targets small to medium communities which ideally focus on a single topic.
-At the same it allows reaching the "network effect" through the ability of federating with other similar services, but also with the rest of the fediverse ecosystem.
+At the same time, it allows reaching the "network effect" through the ability of federating with other similar services, but also with the rest of the fediverse ecosystem.

 Built using a performant stack, and with minimal dependencies, we try to provide an easy out of the box installation.
 We provide standalone statically compiled binaries and docker containers.
 Even though having some developer experience is useful, we've tried to make deployment as easy as possible.